-In this work, we investigate the optical conductivity in tight-binding and effective models derived in our previous work~\cite{SOG:part1-2023} for the four nonequivalent commensurate stackings of bilayer dice lattice: (i) aligned $AA-BB-CC$, (ii) hub-aligned $AB-BA-CC$, (iii) mixed $AA-BC-CB$, and (iv) cyclic $AB-BC-CA$; here, $A$ and $B$ denote rim sites and $C$ denotes hub sites.
+In this work, we investigate the optical conductivity in tight-binding and effective models derived in our work~\cite{SOG:part1-2023} for the four nonequivalent commensurate stackings of bilayer dice lattices with vertically aligned atoms: (i) aligned $AA-BB-CC$, (ii) hub-aligned $AB-BA-CC$, (iii) mixed $AA-BC-CB$, and (iv) cyclic $AB-BC-CA$; here, $A$ and $B$ denote rim sites and $C$ denotes hub sites.
 We found that the activation behavior and scaling of the optical conductivity drastically depend on the stacking.
-The obtained results for the effective and tight-binding models are in qualitative agreement for certain stackings if the inter-band transitions for the low-frequency optical response are saturated by the crossing points.
-Discrepancies between the effective and tight-binding approaches appear if the energy spectrum away from the band-crossing points also contributes to the inter-band transitions.
+The obtained results for the effective and tight-binding models are in qualitative agreement for certain stackings if the interband transitions for the low-frequency optical response are saturated by the three-band-crossing points.
+Discrepancies between the effective and tight-binding approaches appear if the energy spectrum away from the band-crossing points also contributes to the interband transitions.
 In this case, we identify the dominant optical transitions and show that the optical conductivity is dominated by the local extrema of the dispersion relation.
-We found also that the intermediate bands play no role in the effective models for the hub-aligned $AB-BA-CC$ and mixed $AA-BC-CB$ stacking, which allowed us to use the particle-hole asymmetric semi-Dirac and tilted Dirac models.
+We found also that the intermediate bands play no role in the effective models for the hub-aligned $AB-BA-CC$ and mixed $AA-BC-CB$ stacking, which allowed us to use the particle-hole-asymmetric semi-Dirac and tilted Dirac models.
 Such a reduction is not possible for the aligned $AA-BB-CC$ and cyclic $AB-BC-CA$ stackings where all three bands contribute to the optical conductivity.
+While the aligned $AA-BB-CC$ stacking inherits the optical selection rules of the single-layer lattice, i.e., only the transitions involving the flat band are allowed, all bands may contribute to the optical conductivity for other stackings.
 The obtained in this work results provide an effective way to distinguish different stackings of dice lattices in optical responses.

 The paper is organized as follows.
 We summarize the tight-binding and effective low-energy models of bilayer dice lattices in Sec.~\ref{sec:Model}.
 The optical conductivity for each of the four nonequivalent stackings is discussed in Sec.~\ref{sec:Conductivity}.
 The results are summarized in Sec.~\ref{sec:Summary}.
 Technical details concerning the non-abbreviated effective models and the calculation of the optical conductivity are given in Appendices~\ref{sec:App-Models-full} and \ref{sec:App-Conductivity}, respectively.
 Throughout this paper, we use $k_B=1$.